ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Tom PiaggioCo-Founder at Autonoma

-Quick summary: Autonoma is the open source alternative to Tricentis qTest. qTest is an enterprise test management platform focused on compliance and regulatory workflows, with contracts starting at $50K-$200K+/year.
-Autonoma uses AI agents to autonomously plan, execute, and maintain tests from your codebase.
+Quick summary: Autonoma is the open source, AI-native alternative for teams that want to replace qTest's manual test workflow, not a drop-in test case management replacement. qTest is an enterprise test management platform focused on compliance and regulatory workflows, with contracts starting at $50K-$200K+/year.
+Autonoma uses AI agents to autonomously plan, execute, and maintain tests from your codebase on managed preview environments.
 Open source (BSL 1.1), self-hosted free, and better compliance through full source code transparency.
 A paradigm shift from enterprise test management to autonomous testing.

 Where Tricentis qTest Falls Short